Tp4

 1881 and 1907 Prussian state railways KPEV

-Eisenbahnverwaltung) received over 3000 freight locomotives with the
+(Königlich Preußische Eisenbahnverwaltung) received over 3000 freight

-increasing weight of freight trains, these engines, with maximum tractive
+sub-variants).
+With rapidly increasing weight of freight trains, these

-effort of 8.2 to 9 tonnes, soon became too weak.
-More powerful 0-4-0s
+soon became too weak.
+More powerful 0-4-0s (classes G71 and G72)

-followed by class G8 which, for the first time, featured steam superheating.
+appeared in mid-1890s and were followed by class G8 which, for the first

-most important and most numerous KPEV
+was destined to become one of the most important and most numerous KPEV steam engines.
+G81,

-designed by Robert Garbe, appeared in 1912 and differed from its predecessor
+designed by Robert Garbe, appeared in 1912 and

-in many details, although general layout remained unchanged.
-Boiler was
+differed from its predecessor in many details, although general layout

-slightly enlarged and pressure was increased from 12 to 14 bar.
-With the same
+from 12 to 14 bar.
+With the same cylinder bore and piston stroke, tractive

-cylinder bore and piston stroke, tractive effort rose from 12.2 to 14.4
+effort rose from 12.2 to 14.4 tonnes.
+A price had

-17.6 tonnes, quite much for that time: new locomotive could in principle run
+to be paid, however: axle load increased from 16.4 to 17.6 tonnes, quite much for that time: new locomotive could in

-had side-play of 3 mm, while three remaining axles were rigidly fixed in
+axle had side-play of 3 mm, while three remaining axles were rigidly fixed in

 frame (wheel flanges of 2nd and 3rd axles were narrowed